Lenwade: Industry and the local economy

-Much of the surrounding land is given over to agriculture.
+Much of the surrounding land is used for agriculture.
 However, due to its geographical location Lenwade became the centre of the sand and gravel extraction and the manufacturing of concrete products in the Wensum valley during the middle to late 20th century.
 The legacy of this activity can be seen in the many flooded gravel pits in the area.
 Today, these now mature lakes are popular with anglers, naturalists and bird watchers.

 Industry today is concentrated to the southeast of Lenwade between the A1067 road and the former railway line.
 Concrete products, metal recycling, joinery and double glazing items are produced in the area.

-Local tourist attractions include Roarr!
-Dinosaur Adventure theme park and the Lenwade country house hotel features in its grounds the only licensed zoological garden in the UK.
+Local tourist attractions include Roarr!, a dinosaur park and former animal park, as well as The Bug Parc which opened in 2022.

 The Church of St Faith

 Located on the busy A1067 Fakenham Road, the building started life as a Victorian mission church originally dedicated to All Saints.
 Despite its central location the church was little used and became redundant.
 Today, the church is fenced off and planned to become a residential development (July 2008).